karmaniverous/serify-deserify/README.md

 [Serifiable types](#serifiable-types) and the [`serifyKey`](#serifykey) are defined in an `options` object, which specifies the logic that converts each type to and from a serializable form.

-## Cloning in Deserify

-`deserify` will not mutate the input value.
-It clones the value while recursively deserifying its contents.

-It is implicitly assumed that the input value is composed entirely of serializable types, otherwise why bother attempting to deserify it?

 ### Default Configuration

 Out of the box, the [`defaultOptions`](./src/options/defaultOptions.ts) object supports the `BigInt`, `Date`, `Map`, `Set`, and `unknown` types.